 The primary criteria used to identify SA factors are that each factor: 1) be relevant to continued agricultural use of a subject site within the rural areas of Champaign County; and 2) be measurable.

 There are 10 SA Factors.
-Table 2 lists the point values assigned to each of the 10 SA Factors.
+Table 2 contains a summary of the 10 SA Factors and the point values assigned to each SA Factor.